 Corpach grew in the 1970s as incoming workers were employed at the then new Pulp and Paper Mill.
 The sawmill developed and expanded as it handled growing quantities of felled trees used to make pulp and supply the building industry with timber.
 Small industrial units as well as boat building are also part of a thriving village.

-Today, Corpach enjoys a balance of some industry and tourism in a rural area.
+Today, Corpach enjoys a balance of industry and tourism in a rural area.
 Corpach lies at the entrance to the Caledonian Canal and so shipping and general marine activities are normal for a small community located next to a large navigable sea loch.
 The village has its own community centre and gardens.
+Thomas Telford Corpach Marina is due to open in 2021 with 40 berths and a coffee shop.
+Nearby is Snowgoose Activity Centre complete with bunkhouse accommodation.